 - 8.8.
 APR: (Describe the accomplishments for the APR in the 12-month program year.
 In accordance with 24 CFR § 1000.512(b)(3), provide an analysis and explanation of cost overruns or high unit costs.): - a.
-Low rent units were maintained at an occupancy rate of 100% throughout the year. - b.
-Exterior routine maintenance was performed as scheduled.
-Interior maintenance was performed only upon request due to COVID-19.
-Periodic maintenance was not required. - c.
+Low rent units were maintained at an occupancy rate of 60% throughout the year. - b.
+Routine maintenance was performed as scheduled.
+Periodic maintenance was performed on 2 units simultaneous with turnover. - c.
 Emergency and non-routine maintenance were not required. - d.
-Preparation for re-occupancy was not required. - e.
+Preparation for re-occupancy averaged 289 calendar days.
+This average is considerably longer than normal and reflects the extent of work required due to long-term tenancy and the availability of staffing, contractors, materials, and appliances. - e.
 The rental selected for improvement this year was not a NAHASDA unit. - f.
 Performed routine maintenance on common areas and facilities.

-Planr Numbe Units t Comple Year Und Progr er of to be ted in der this Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of Units Completed in Program Year APR: Actual Number of Households Served in Program Year APR: Actual Number of Acres Purchased in Program Year 6 N/A N/A 6 N/A N/A d Urban Development (exp.
-03/31/16) of Public and Indian Housing
+Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of Units Completed in Program Year APR: Actual Number of Households Served in Program Year APR: Actual Number of Acres Purchased in Program Year 6 N/A N/A 6 N/A N/A